Population-Transcriptomics/C1-CAGE-preview/QC.md

 libs$group <- libs$Error
 ```

-#### Annotation statistics for each run, grouped by error codes from the image QC.
+#### Annotation statistics for each run, grouped by error codes from the image QC

 Roughly 10 % only of the reads align to ribosomal RNA.
 A large number of reads are
 PCR duplicates (here in the category _mapped_) in the sense that they have the same